 The cascade, mechanically

 The combination affects how my stomach works.
-Certain medications relax the lower esophageal sphincter.
-Certain supplements alter gas production.
-The result is reflux, repeatedly.
-Stomach acid reaches places it should not reach.
-Tooth enamel is the most visible casualty.
+Certain medications relax the lower esophageal sphincter, and the result is reflux, repeatedly.
+Stomach acid reaches places it should not reach, and tooth enamel is the most visible casualty.

 In the last two months the deterioration accelerated.
 Over €5,000 in dental work has gone into stopping the immediate damage.
-There is no fund this is coming from.
-There is no insurance category that fully covers acid-erosion damage when the underlying cause is medication-related rather than caries.
+There is no fund this is coming from, and no insurance category that fully covers acid-erosion damage when the underlying cause is medication-related rather than caries.

 So I am paying, in money I do not have, for the consequence of a regimen I take because nothing else exists.